 Advanced Customization

-Both the Ultralytics YOLO command-line and Python interfaces are simply a high-level abstraction on the base engine executors.
-Let's take a look at the Trainer engine.
+Both the Ultralytics YOLO command-line and Python interfaces are high-level abstractions built upon base engine executors.
+This guide focuses on the Trainer

 Watch: Mastering Ultralytics YOLO: Advanced Customization